 If you intend to sell alcohol through a home delivery service, via mail order or online, you must hold a valid liquor licence.
 Specifically, you must hold a “packaged liquor licence”.
 This licence does not allow for the consumption of alcohol on the licensed premises.
 This article explains how to apply for a packaged liquor licence.

-Authorisation Conferred by a Packaged Liquor Licence
+What a Packaged Liquor Licence Does

-- Sell liquor by retail in sealed containers on the licensed premises for consumption away from the licensed premises;
+- liquor by retail in sealed containers on the licensed premises for consumption away from the licensed premises;

-- Sell liquor wholesale, at any time on the licensed premises, to persons authorised to sell liquor;
+- liquor wholesale to persons authorised to sell liquor;

-- Service stations; and
+- service stations;

-For the avoidance of doubt, please note that a general store includes a convenience store, mixed business or a milk bar with a retail area of more than 240 square meters whose primary business function is the sale of groceries.
+A general store includes a convenience store, mixed business or a milk bar with a retail area of more than 240 square meters whose primary business function is the sale of groceries.

 Daily Six Hour Closure

-- The current and proposed mode of operation;
+- the current and proposed mode of operation;

-- The likely impact the amendment will have on the business’ patrons and the local community;
+- the likely impact the amendment will have on the business’ patrons and the local community;

-- How the proposed closure period will encourage responsible attitudes and practices towards the promotion, sale, supply, service and consumption of alcohol; and
+- how the proposed closure period will encourage responsible attitudes and practices towards the promotion, sale, supply, service and consumption of alcohol; and

-- Whether the proposed closure period will detract from the amenity of community life.
+- whether the proposed closure period will detract from the amenity of community life.

 Liquor Sales Area

-Once the notification period has lapsed, the applicant can proceed to file an Application for a Packaged Liquor Licence.
-The Application should comprise of the:
+Once the notification period has lapsed, the applicant can proceed to file an application for a packaged liquor licence.
+The application should comprise of the:

-- Prescribed application fee; and
+- prescribed application fee; and

-- Associated documents as set out in the Application Form.
+- associated documents as set out in the application form.

+A packaged liquor licence is needed if you intend to sell alcohol through a home delivery service.
 If you would like more information about applying for a liquor licence or if you require assistance in completing and submitting the same, get in touch with our liquor licence team on 1300 544 755.